 Social injustices are as old as society itself.
 Discrimination and violence based on race, ethnicity, gender and sexuality have mobilized a new generation of activists.
-Our women, gender and sexuality studies program aims to empower students with the tools necessary to interrogate power hierarchies, combat social inequities and fight for the dignity of individuals.
+Our minor in women, gender and sexuality studies aims to empower students with the tools necessary to interrogate power hierarchies, combat social inequities and fight for the dignity of individuals.

 By design, our minor in women, gender and sexuality studies is student-driven.
 Students in the program work with faculty in their field of expertise to develop an interdisciplinary curriculum tailored to their desired focus.